nss-evening-cohort-13/homework/week01/README.md

-# HW Week 1 - DUE by Sunday April 12th at 10am but earlier is better
+# HW Week 1 - DUE by Sunday July 12th at 10am but earlier is better

 Start at the top of this list and work your way down.
 Things are listed in priority order.
 Finish #1 below before you go on to #2.